 Wrong.
 Not only can electric cars be used to smooth peak demand on the grid by using software to determine the optimal time to charge (at times of low demand and hence also low electricity prices), they can also be used to augment the grid, and some models are actually now capable of feeding electricity back to your house from their battery.

 The energy required to charge an EV comes from coal.

-Not on our network.
-Our ultra-rapid chargers are powered by 100% renewable energy and batteries, not a lump of coal in sight.
+Not for our ultra-rapid stations – these are powered by 100% renewable energy and batteries, not a lump of coal in sight.